 How can you watch No Time To Die?
-Shaken, not stirred, but more than a little bit delayed, the new James Bond movie is finally arriving on our screens this October.
-Daniel Craig’s last outing as MI6’s finest agent, the spy movie looks to be an epic conclusion to his tenure in the role, placing him against Rami Malek’s Lyutsifer Safin for the fate of the world.
+Shaken, not stirred, but more than a little bit delayed, the new James Bond movie finally arrived on our screens in October 2021.
+Daniel Craig’s last outing as MI6’s finest agent, the spy movie was an epic conclusion to his tenure in the role, placing him against Rami Malek’s Lyutsifer Safin for the fate of the world.

-Cary Joji Fukunaga is directing the thriller movie, from a script by he, Robert Wade, Neal Purvis, and Phoebe Waller-Bridge.
+Cary Joji Fukunaga directed the thriller movie, from a script by he, Robert Wade, Neal Purvis, and Phoebe Waller-Bridge.
 On top of being a swansong for Craig, it’s the 25th film in the James Bond continuity from Eon Productions, making it a landmark entry to the canon.

 How do I watch No Time To Die?

-You can see No Time To Die exclusively in theatres from September 30 in the UK, and October 8 in the US.
-After a long series of delays, stretching back to November 2019, the adventure movie is finally opening in major regions, with the world premiere scheduled to take place in London on September 28.
+No Time To Die was released theatres from September 30 in the UK, and October 8 in the US.
+After a long series of delays, stretching back to November 2019, the adventure movie finally opened in major regions in autumn 2021.
+The world premiere took place in London on September 28.

 Can I stream No Time To Die?